rsksmart/rif-marketplace-dev/README.md

 docker-compose up
 ```

-The following services will now run:
-- Postgres DB
-- Admin interface for Postgres on http://localhost:8080
-- Ganache blockchain
+The Ganache blockchain will now run and it is available to deploy the corresponding Smart Contracts.

 ### 1.2.
 Deploying smart contracts